The University Honors College (UHC) Research Fellowship aims to:

 Who may apply

 Undergraduate students on the Oakland campus who have identified a research mentor or appropriately qualified graduate student who has agreed to work with them during the Fellowship.
-The fellowship is open to students from any field and any class, including freshmen as well as seniors.
+The fellowship is open to students from any field and any class, including first-year students and seniors.

 Projects may be analytic or purely creative.
 The UHC Research Fellowship supports any form of research, scholarship, or creative work that is appropriate to a student’s discipline.